Spain risks years without economic growth

 Others, including Italian Prime Minister Mario Monti, say Spain could drag the euro zone back into a deep crisis.

-" We've signed a suicide pact in Europe by agreeing that we all need to make cuts," said Luis Garicano economist at the London School of Economics and head of Spanish think tank Fedea.
+" We've signed a suicide pact in Europe by agreeing that we all need to make cuts," said Luis Garicano, economist at the London School of Economics and researcher at Spanish think tank Fedea.

 "Europe has to recognise that this is a downward spiral that's not helping anyone."